 Average Temperature and Humidity

 Due to its proximity to the equator, temperature and humidity stay relatively even throughout the year.
 The fact that Singapore is surrounded by water and lies within 50 feet of sea level ensures minimal fluctuation.
-Average temperature lies between 25 and 31 degrees Celsius, while average humidity stays constant at around 84%.
+The average temperature in Singapore in March lies between 25 and 31 degrees Celsius, while average humidity stays constant at around 84%.

 Is it a good time to travel?

-If not the best month, March is a good month to travel Singapore, as the Northeast monsoon season ends by the first week of March so rainfall is less, though get ready for pretty hot and sunny weather.
+If not the best month, March is a good month to travel Singapore, as the Northeast monsoon season ends by the first week of March.
+So, the rainfall is less, though get ready for pretty hot and sunny weather.

 Things To Do and Places To Visit in Singapore in March

 Known as a 'city in a Garden,' Singapore offers some amazing, tranquil and natural green gardens for you to spend a nice time, close to nature.
 Singapore's most popular garden, Gardens by the Bay, famous for its SuperTree Grove - eighteen metal structures covered in plants and other vegetation, is a respite from the heat and is a must visit.
 There are other gardens as well where you will find nature trails and hiking paths and also shaded regions, perfect for strolling on a typical sunny day.
 Early in the morning is the best time of the day to visit these gardens as it's less hot at that time.